top of page

 Payment: I accept cash, check or credit cards for payment.

-I can also provide superbills for insurance reimbursement.
+I can also provide superbills for insurance reimbursement to each patient.

 Time of service cash rates: